ShamanChandini/TIC-TAC-TOE/README.md

 The goal of the game is to get three in a row.
 The first player to get three in a row wins.

+##Let’s break down the user interface:

+`3x3 grid

+the grid should be clickable

+the grid cells should have the correct player sign displayed an information display

+should display a message informing the current player it’s their turn

+should show us who won the game

+should show us if the game ended in a draw

+restart button

+will restart the entire game`

-For a quick look here is our tic tac toe game:
+### For a quick look here is our tic tac toe game:

 ![Screenshot 2022-06-24 182433](https://user-images.githubusercontent.com/89247662/175540202-42d32d54-2578-4db7-b763-1b7f3e362736.png)